SajadSaeediG/SajadSaeediG.github.io/_pages/software.md

 # Software

-Here is a list of open-source software released with the papers
+Here is a list of open-source software released with the papers:

 {% for sftwr in site.data.software %}
 <div class="row">